itiden/statamic-backup/README.md

 ## License

 This addon is open-source and available under the [MIT License](LICENSE).
-Feel free to use it, modify it, and make it your own.
-Happy backing up!